Skip to main content

 VARIABLE <STRING>

-Status of file sharing, 'Success' or 'Fail'
+Status of file export, 'Success' or 'Fail'

 files[x].message